 For organizations interested in a less-intense, yet equally rich organizational self-assessment and examiner feedback based on the Baldrige Framework and Criteria, SPQA offers a lower-tier program called Discovery.
 Many organizations participate in the Discovery program as preparation for a subsequent Award application.

 Additional details about SPQA’s Award program may be found in the How to Apply and Deadlines post.
-If you are interested in applying for the SPQA Medallion Award or wish to learn more about the SPQA Award Program, contact:
+If you are interested in applying for the SPQA Medallion Award or wish to learn more about the SPQA Award Program, contact the Award Program at email@example.com.

 SPQA uses the Baldrige Performance Excellence Framework as the basis for its award application, evaluation, scoring and feedback methods.
-More information on the SPQA award application process can be found in the Award Guide.
 To apply, organizations will need three documents available for download.
-The 2020 Intent to Apply must be submitted prior to application.
-Due Oct….Read More
+The 2021 Award Intent to Apply must be submitted prior to application.
+Due Oct.
+16, 2020 The 2021 Award Guide provides details on how to complete your…Read More